dmitrynovik/NetEnumerableExtensions/README.md

 ## No need to perform tedious null checks in your code
-All methods are null-safe and accept null as input if called from code where non-initialized collections are possible, e.g. there is no need to write checks to avoid crash on nulls.
+All methods are null-safe and accept null as input if called from code where non-initialized collections are possible, e.g. there is no need to write checks to avoid null reference exceptions
 ```
 if (something == null) // litter!
 ```